The situation is simple when it comes to outdoor training and development:

-So why do most outdoor activities seem to be highly competitive ones?
-And why would we want MORE competition within the organization since it is already not helping — “interdepartmental collaboration” is an oxymoron in most places!
+So why do most outdoor activities seem to be highly competitive activities with lots of room for climate issues and other distractions?
+And why would we want MORE competition within the organization since it is already not helping and generally sub-optimizing — “interdepartmental collaboration” is an oxymoron in most places!

 And I am sure that the workers find more competition within the different departments of your company right now than they find between your company and your competitors.
 The senior managers might see things differently, but do the workers themselves actually feel they are competing with others more than they feel they are already competing with their own management?